Mesutdemirok/FlatmateConnect/replit.md

 The platform features a mobile-first design with consistent branding, utilizing orange accents, gradient backgrounds, rounded cards, and icon-based feature chips.
 It includes responsive card layouts with dynamic aspect ratios, address overlays, and optimized mobile-first grids.

 ### Technical Implementations
-- **Frontend**: React with TypeScript (Vite), Tailwind CSS, shadcn/ui, Radix UI for accessibility.
+- **Frontend (Web)**: React with TypeScript (Vite), Tailwind CSS, shadcn/ui, Radix UI for accessibility.
 State management uses React Query for server state and React hooks for local state.
 Wouter handles client-side routing, and i18next provides internationalization (Turkish primary locale).
+- **Frontend (Mobile)**: Expo SDK 51 + React Native 0.74, Expo Router for file-based navigation, NativeWind v4 for Tailwind styling, TanStack Query for data fetching, SecureStore for JWT token management.
+Production-ready with EAS build configuration for Android and iOS deployment.
 - **Backend**: Express.js with TypeScript.
 PostgreSQL is used as the database with Drizzle ORM.
 The API is RESTful with standardized error handling.
 - **Authentication**: Unified JWT-based authentication supporting both Google OAuth and email/password.
 All auth flows set identical secure cookies (`auth_token`) with SameSite=None, Secure flags, and domain `.odanet.com.tr` for production.
 OAuth callback: `https://www.odanet.com.tr/api/oauth/google/callback`.
+Mobile app uses SecureStore for token persistence with automatic header attachment.
 - **File Upload System**: Supports multiple image uploads, optimized for mobile with HEIC/HEIF to JPEG conversion, compression, and resizing using Sharp and Busboy.
 Cloudflare R2 serves as the CDN for production image delivery.
 All upload endpoints require JWT authentication with ownership verification.
 - **SEO**: Implemented with React Helmet for dynamic meta tags, Open Graph, and Twitter card generation for social media sharing.
 Slugs are generated for listings and seeker profiles for SEO-friendly URLs.
+- **Mobile Build System**: EAS (Expo Application Services) configured with development, preview, and production profiles.
+Android builds use APK format for preview (easy sharing) and AAB for production (Play Store). iOS builds configured with bundle identifier and resource classes.
+All dependencies aligned with Expo SDK 51 (16/16 expo-doctor checks passed).

 ### Feature Specifications
 - **User Management**: Profile creation, verification, and image uploads.